tkashkin/Adwaita-for-Steam/README.md

 <a href="https://flathub.org/apps/details/io.github.Foldex.AdwSteamGtk"><img width="200" alt="Download on Flathub" src="https://flathub.org/assets/badges/flathub-badge-i-en.svg"/></a>

 ### Manual installation

+Note: Installation with this method is lacking in several features, one of the installers is preferred.

 1. Download the [latest skin version](https://github.com/tkashkin/Adwaita-for-Steam/archive/master.zip)
 2. Extract `Adwaita` directory into Steam `skins` directory (create if it doesn't exist):